xiGUAwanOU/tech-note/frontend-development/css/naming-convention.md

 Personally I think BEM is a good start point.
 However the real situations are always more complex than the convention.
 Here I'm trying to figure out a naming convention for myself.

+## BEM (Block, Element, Modifier)

+Following definitions are extracted from the official BEM introduction:

+* __Block__: Standalone entity that is meaningful on its own.
+* __Element__: A part of a block that has no standalone meaning and is semantically tied to its block.
+* __Modifier__: A flag on a block or element.
+Use them to change appearance or behavior.

 ## Further Reading

 * [Official BEM Introduction](http://getbem.com/introduction/)